What is your Joy to Fear Ratio

 You’re probably okay if your Joy to Fear ratio is above three.
 If it is below two, you may need help reducing a Fear or adding more Joy.
 It indicates that, in general, you need three times more Joys than Fears to maintain your happiness level.

 C. Can you have too many Joys?

 Is the girl in the picture having too much fun?

 Here is a better example.
 In 1960 a song came out about a couple of teenagers in love.
 Their car was stalled upon the railroad tracks.
 They both got out in time.
-But the girlfriend went back to get her boy friends’ high school ring and was killed.
+But the girlfriend returned to get her boyfriend’s high school ring and was killed.
 Yes, naysayers would say that she was killed because of love.
-But, love did not kill that girl.
+But love did not kill that girl.
 The death certificate said her death was blunt force trauma from being hit by a train.

-Worrying that too much happiness is harmful sounds remarkably similar to a false negative thought.
+Worrying that too much happiness is harmful sounds like a false negative thought.
 If your happiness Cauldron over-fills, then: